-Entrance Dates Fall, Spring, Summer

-Length of Program 5 Terms
+Entrance Dates Fall, Spring, Summer Length of Program.......
+5 Terms

-Credit Hours Required for Graduation 66

 Purpose: The Networking Specialist Associate of Applied Science degree program provides students with an understanding of the concepts, principles, and techniques required in computer information processing.
 Graduates are to be competent in the general areas of humanities or fine arts, social or behavioral sciences, and natural sciences or mathematics, as well as in the technical areas of computer terminology and concepts, program design and development, and computer networking.